-Calstone University formerly known as Jewelry Arts and Design College is a private institution that is approved to operate by the Bureau for Private Postsecondary Education.
+Calstone College is a private institution that is approved to operate by the Bureau for Private Postsecondary Education.
 Approval means that the institution is in compliance with the California Private Postsecondary Act of 2009.
 The Institute is also approved by the Department of Homeland Security (DHS) in the spring of 2005 and is currently authorized under Federal law to enroll nonimmigrant students.
-The University has been authorized by the Department of Veterans Affair (VA) to assist students with their educational benefits under their GI Bill.
+The College has been authorized by the Department of Veterans Affair (VA) to assist students with their educational benefits under their GIBill.